turinglabsorg/datahub-learn/network-documentation/cosmos/enriched-apis/README.md

 ## Rewards API

 Detailed rewards reports are also available via the Rewards API available on Cosmos DataHub.
+It allows users generate daily rewards earned for an account for a given period of time.

 The Rewards API documentation for Cosmos can be found below.
+{% page-ref page="rewards-api.md" %}